jlooper/quicknoms-vuepress/docs/blogs/recipes/dry-rub-ribs.md

   - Dry rub (any type will do
   - look in the spice aisle)
   - BBQ sauce (your preference; Maull’s sauce from St. Louis is good
-  - so is Sweet Baby Ray’s)
+  - so is Sweet Baby Ray’s...
 tools:
   - Foil
   - Paper towel